Zuehlke/software-engineering-corner/src/articles/belimo-and-zuhlke-how-to-win-with-flutter-in-production/index.md

 ---
-title: Belimo and Zühlke - How to win with FlutAll these combinations lead to more than 10'000 ways the app can be used.
+title: Belimo and Zühlke - How to win with Flutter in production
 description: >-
   Discover how Belimo and Zühlke developed Belimo Assistant 2, a cross-platform Flutter app that pushes the framework to its limits with low-level device